Analyzing text data with string arrays

 using Statistics, StatsBase

-To make words of one case - lower case, use the function lowercase
+To make words of the same lowercase, use the function lowercase.

 sonnetWords = lowercase.(sonnetWords)